Beard balm vs. mustache wax explained: what each does, why balm won’t curl your mustache, and how to choose the best product for your needs.

 Beard Balm

-Beard balm is essentially beard oil in solid form, working as a leave‑in conditioner.
-But many men expect it to condition and sculpt, and that’s where disappointment sets in.
+Beard balm is essentially beard oil in solid form.
+It works as a leave‑in conditioner.
+But through no fault of their own, many men want it to condition and sculpt.

 If you wear a neatly trimmed beard and mustache, a balm adds condition and shine, preventing frizz and flyaways.